-Professor A. E. James, Mr. J. L. Williams
+Professor A. E. James, and Mr. J. L. Williams

 1-2.
 General Chemistry.
-3 hours lecture and recitation and 1 (3 hours) laboratory.
+2 hours lecture and 2 hours laboratory.
 The course in general chemistry is designed to lay an adequate foundation for advanced work, and to present the cultural contributions of the science of chemistry.